-Malawi is just beneath Tanzania and squeezed between Zambia and beautiful Lake Malawi itself.
-Although landlocked, it doesn’t feel that way for the most part given that the lake is so big that it resembles an ocean.
-Also neighboring Mozambique, the country is mostly flat alongside the lake but then rising to mountainous areas up north.
+Malawi is just beneath Tanzania and squeezed between Zambia and beautiful Lake Malawi.
+Although landlocked, it the lake is so big that it resembles an ocean.
+Located next to Mozambique, the country is mostly flat alongside the lake but then rising to mountainous areas up north.

 Who is the president of Malawi in 2016?